2ndQuadrant/pg_stat_plans/README.rst

 right query text.
 The plan with a single call just isn't the plan it appears to be at first.

-On 9.1, however, the behaviour of pg_stat_plans here happens to be more intuitive.
+On 9.1, however, the behavior of pg_stat_plans here happens to be more intuitive.
 That is, as would be the case with 9.2's pg_stat_statements, the top-level query forms one entry, and all recursive queries another, since the recursive queries always use the same generic plan on that version.